catseye/Lexeduct/README.md

 TODO
 ----

-*   Allow filters to take parameters, possibly.
 *   Allow filters to do something at the very end, maybe.
+*   Allow filters return multiple, or no, strings.
+*   Remove "line" nomenclature; they're "records", default record sep = newline.
 *   Many, many other things.